SYNGAP1: Clinical significance

+SYNGAP1-related intellectual disability

 Several mutations in the SYNGAP1 gene were identified as the cause of intellectual disability.
 Intellectual disability is sometimes associated with syndromes of other defects caused by the same gene, but SYNGAP1-associated intellectual disability is not; it is therefore called non-syndromic intellectual disability.
 Since neither of the parents of children with this condition have the mutation, this means it was a sporadic mutation that occurred during division of the parents' gametes (meiosis) or fertilization of the egg.
 It is a dominant mutation, which means that the individual will be developmentally disabled even if only one allele is mutated.

 Mutations in this gene have also been found associated to cases of developmental and epileptic encephalopathies, autism spectrum disorder, and touch-related sensory processing deficits.

 Epilepsy in this disorder is distinctive, combining eyelid myoclonia with absences and myoclonic-atonic seizures.
 Seizures are often triggered by eating.

+Treatment with Statins

 A causal therapy was the first successful worldwide by the group of Prof. Gerhard Kluger tested at the Schön Klinik in Vogtareuth with statins.
 In the process, the RAS pathway, which is overactive in SYNGAP1-associated intellectual disability is inhibited by statins.
 Further clinical studies by the group of Prof. Gerhard Kluger are in preparation.

+Excitotoxicity

+In an animal model of stroke, tau-deficient mice were found to have increased levels of SYNGAP1, which inhibited Ras/ERK signalling, resulting in reduced excitotoxic brain damage.
+It was found that in the absence of tau, SYNGAP1 more readily binds to PSD-95, which suppresses NMDA receptor meditated activation of Ras at the post-synapse.